 Not knowing when the Self Assessment is due isn’t deemed a reasonable justification for not submitting to HMRC on time.
 Yet there were many who either were late filing it, did so at the last minute, or still haven’t submitted their Self Assessment.
 Unless they have what is classed as a legitimate late tax return excuse, they will receive a penalty.

-In this blog, we give a round-up of the UK tax deadline 2019, including those who submitted early, late, and at the eleventh hour, along with the late filing penalties and appeals.
+In this blog, we give a round-up of 2019 Tax Evasion Statistics, including those who submitted early, late, and at the eleventh hour, along with the late filing penalties and appeals.

 Ahead of the crowd